-'''

-my_program input_file1 output_file1 > file1.log 2>&1
+''' Redirect both standard output and standard error to a file my_program input_file1 output_file1 > file1.log 2>&1 '''

-'''

 Combine serial workflows into scripts

 Another really good way to work is to "bundle" a complex set of steps into a shell script that sets up its own environment, loads its own modules, then executes a series of program steps.
 You can then just call that script, probably with data-specific arguments, in your commands file.
 This multi-program script is sometimes termed a pipeline, although complex pipelines may involve several such scripts.